-Cervical cerclage (say "SER-vuh-kul ser-KLAZH") is a procedure that helps keep a pregnant woman's cervix from opening too soon before delivery.
+Cervical cerclage (say "SER-vuh-kul ser-KLAZH") is a procedure that helps keep the cervix from opening too soon before delivery.

 The cervix is the lower part of the uterus.
 It leads to the vagina.
 During pregnancy, it is tightly closed to protect the baby.
 Normally, it doesn't open until the baby is ready to be born.
 Most of the time, this happens at 37 to 42 weeks.
 But sometimes it opens too early.